Timing (manhwa): Adaptations

 In 2010, production on an animated film adaptation for Timing started.
 The film was originally scheduled to be released in 2012, but it was shelved for sponsorship reasons.
 The animated film eventually premiered in October 2014, when it was shown at the 19th Busan International Film Festival.
-This adaptation of Timing is directed by Min Kyung-jo, produced by Hyoin Entertainment, and features the voices of Park Ji-yoon, Um Sang-hyun, Ryu Seung-gon, Yeo Min-jeong, Sim Gyu-hyuk and Sung Wan-kyung.
+This adaptation of Timing is directed by Min Kyung-jo, produced by Hyoin Entertainment, and features the voices of Park Ji-yoon, Um Sang-hyun, Ryu Seung-gon, Yeo Min-jeong, Sim Gyu-hyuk, and Sung Wan-kyung.
 Timing was also shown at the 17th Seoul International Cartoon and Animation Festival in May 2015, where it won the grand prize.
 The film was officially released in South Korea on December 10, 2015.

+In Moving, Kim Young-tak made a special appearance.

+In Light Shop, Park Jeong-min made a special appearance as Kim Young-tak.